 (o) Modifications.
 Modifications can be issued for changes that fall within the original scope of work (i.e., delivery dates, change in quantity, annual funding, etc.).
-Changes to IAAs that are outside the scope of the original statement of work must be treated as new actions.
+Changes to IAs that are outside the scope of the original statement of work must be treated as new actions.

-(p) Contents of the IA.
-In addition to the requirements set forth elsewhere in this subchapter, the contents of an IA shall contain the following information:

-(1) Name and contact information for the requesting and servicing agency;

-(2) Funds Certification;

-(3) Cost estimate or cost proposal, as appropriate;

-(4) Statement of Work/Performance Work Statement or contract reference information if purchasing an item that is already fully described in a contract; and

-(5) Parts A and Part B of the "Model Interagency Agreement for an Assisted Acquisition" in OFPP's Guide on Interagency Acquisitions, or an equivalent form that includes the allocation of work between the requesting and the servicing agency to perform:

-- (i) Acquisition Planning; - (ii) Determination and Findings (for IAs under Economy Act authority); - (iii) Determination of Best Procurement Approach/Best Interest Determination (generally prepared by requesting agency); - (iv) Balanced Workforce Assessment, if necessary; - (v) Procurement Request and Independent Government Cost Estimate Generation; - Acknowledgement that the resulting contract action will go through the DHS Congressional notification process unless it is a DoD acquisition being serviced by DHS using solely DoD funding;

-- (vii) Contract Execution including Source Selection or Fair Opportunity to be considered support documentation; - (viii) Contract Administration including allocation of all applicable functions under FAR 42.3 and designation of staff to perform functions; - (ix) Evidence of legal review by the Office of General Counsel, as required in the HSAM; - (x) Participation in processing protests or contract claims; - (xi) Contractor Performance Assessments; - (xii) Method for the ultimate user to receive the results of the acquisition if not directly receiving the supplies or services; and - (xiii) Closeout of the IAA and the resulting contract action. - (6) Amount to be obligated under the contract action;
+- (p) Contents of the IA.
+In addition to the requirements set forth elsewhere in this subchapter, the contents of an IA shall contain the following information: - (1) Name and contact information for the requesting and servicing agency; - (2) Funds Certification (e.g., purchase request); - (3) Independent Government Cost Estimate (IGCE) or cost proposal, as appropriate; - (4) Statement of Work/Performance Work Statement or contract reference information if purchasing an item that is already fully described in a contract; and - (5) Parts A and Part B of the "Model Interagency Agreement for an Assisted Acquisition" in OFPP's Guide on Interagency Acquisitions, or an equivalent form that includes the allocation of work between the requesting and the servicing agency to perform: - (i) Acquisition Planning; - (ii) Balanced Workforce Assessment, if necessary; - (iii) Acknowledgement that the resulting contract action will go through the DHS Congressional Notification process unless it is a DoD acquisition being serviced by DHS using solely DoD funding; - (iv) Contract execution including Source Selection or Fair Opportunity to be considered support documentation; - (v) Contract administration including allocation of all applicable functions under FAR 42.3 and designation of staff to perform functions; - (vi) Evidence of legal review by legal counsel, as required in HSAM Subchapter 3004.7003; - (vii) Participation in processing protests or contract claims; - (viii) Contractor Performance Assessments; - (ix) Method for the ultimate user to receive the results of the acquisition if not directly receiving the supplies or services; and

-(7) The estimated cost of providing acquisition services under the IAA;

-(8) Payments/Billing Instructions to include, at a minimum, the following: funding codes and obligating document number, Agency Location Code (ALC), office address and other information for direct fund citation, as applicable, Appropriation Number, Common Accounting Number (CAN), Treasury Account Symbol (TAS), Business Event Type Code (BETC), Business Partner Network (BPN) number (usually the Data Universal Numbering System (DUNS) number), line of accounting, and contracting and accounting points of contact; and

-(9) Applicable Homeland Security Acquisition Regulation (HSAR) clauses.

-(10) Documentation of review and approval shall be the same as other DHS acquisitions.
-Since IAAs result in a contractual action, there must be a proposal by agency and acceptance by another.
+- (x) Closeout of the IA and the resulting contract action.
+(Ensure the file is retained in accordance with applicable Records Retention Schedule). - (6) Amount to be obligated under the contract action; - (7) The estimated cost of providing acquisition services under the IAA; - (8) Payments/Billing Instructions to include, at a minimum, the following: funding codes and obligating document number, Agency Location Code (ALC), office address and other information for direct fund citation, as applicable, Appropriation Number, Common Accounting Number (CAN), Treasury Account Symbol (TAS), Business Event Type Code (BETC), Business Partner Network (BPN) number (usually the Data Universal Numbering System (DUNS) number), line of accounting, and contracting and accounting points of contact; and - (9) Applicable Homeland Security Acquisition Regulation (HSAR) clauses. - (10) Documentation of review and approval shall be in accordance with the terms of the IA.
+Since IAAs result in a contractual action, there must be a proposal by an agency and acceptance by another. - (11) Determination of Best Procurement Approach, as applicable; and - (12) Determination and Findings, as applicable (for IAs under Economy Act authority).